HillsMakan/sydneyhillsmakan/src/content/pages/about.md

 ---
 draft: false
 menutitle: About Us
-title: 🍜 About Hills Makan Group (International) 🌏
+title: 🍜 About HMG International 🌏
 description: Indulge in the world of flavors with Hills Makan Group – where culinary delights meet community spirit! 🍲 "Makan" meaning "Eat" in Malaysian & Singaporean Malay and Indonesian language.